ahangarha/Railicious/README.md

 - Clone the Github Repository
 - Go to the Project Directory
 - Run bundle install
+- Create a `.env` file and copy the content for `.env.example` file.
+Assign the values to admin and password according to your DB credentials.
 - If you are on windows, you might need to run `rails tailwindcss:watch` to precompile tailwindcss

 ### Usage